 Cricket Wicket Knockdown Challenge for Grades 3-5

 Teach your students about the engineering design process with this fun lesson plan.
 They will design and build a ball-launching machine to knock down a target.
-Optionally, they can enter their designs in the 2020 Fluor Engineering Challenge for a chance to win a cash prize for your school!
-Teachers, note that middle school and high school versions of this lesson plan are also available, as is a Spanish language version of the basic challenge.
+Optionally, they can enter their designs in the 2020 Engineering Challenge for a chance to win a cash prize for your school!
+Teachers, note that middle school and high school versions of this lesson plan are also available.

 - Design and build a ball launching machine based on specific criteria